testdotai/appium-classifier-plugin/README.md

 available labels in `lib/labels.js`--check there to see if the elements you want to find match any of them.

+### Match confidence

+Using the `testaiConfidenceThreshold` capability, you can set a confidence threshold below which the plugin will refuse to consider elements as matching your label.
+This capability should be a number between 0 and 1, where 1 means confidence must be perfect, and 0 means no confidence at all is required.

+This is a useful capability to set after reading the Appium logs from a failed element find; this plugin will tell you what the highest confidence of any element that matched your label was, so you could use that to modulate the confidence value.
+The default confidence level is `0.2`.

 ## Development

 There are some tests, but they must be run ad hoc.
 See the tests themselves for